publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch92/m__us_usc_t15_s6606.md

         (4) __Presumptive time of receipt__

-            For purposes of paragraph (1), a notice under subsection (a) of this section is presumed to be received 7 days after it was sent.
+            For purposes of paragraph (1), a notice under subsection (a) is presumed to be received 7 days after it was sent.

         (5) __Priority__